eleramp/RL_Easy21/README.md

       $ pip install -r requirements.txt
       $ pip install -e gym-easy21
       ```
 The `gym-easy21` environment is OpenAI Gym compatible.
-You can create an instance of the it with:
+You can create an instance of it with:
       ```python
       gym.make('gym_easy21:easy21-v0')
       ```